the-turing-way/the-turing-way/book/website/ethical-research/self-reflection.md

 (er-self-reflection-prerequisites)=
 ## Prerequisites

-No prerequisites for this chapter.
-However, it's advisted that you should be aware of the legal and human rights context first if you are considering an ethical dialemma.
+There are no prerequisites for this chapter.
+However, it's advised that you should be aware of the {ref}`legal and human rights<er-law-policy>` context first if you are considering an ethical dialemma.

 (er-self-reflection-summary)=